 As far as exercise bikes go, the spin bike is the closest to an outdoor bike and has several great benefits when working out.
 You can opt for a long-distance cycling workout or do HIIT training on it.

-If you’re looking to burn calories and fat, whilst improving your stamina and strength, we highly recommend a spin bike.
+We highly recommend a spin bike if you’re looking to burn calories and fat whilst improving your stamina and strength.
 Our Exercise Bike Buying Guide has more information on the benefits of indoor bikes.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.